 My sister, on the other hand, was known as The Saver.
-She was responsible with money.
-Not only were these labels powerful in terms of how we thought of ourselves and how we ended up dealing with money in our adult years, they were completely inaccurate.
+She was responsible for the money.
+Not only were these labels powerful in terms of how we thought of ourselves and how we ended up dealing with money in our adult years, but they were also completely inaccurate.

 Instead of reflecting our level of responsibility, they simply reflected our responses to a lack of basic money management education.

 It is well-established that parents are children’s primary financial educators.
 My very conscientious and well-intended parents thought they were doing a great job in this capacity.

 They thought that giving us an allowance and expecting us to supplement it with part-time job would teach us to be responsible and prepared for adulthood.

 Instead, what happened is what happens with almost everyone.
 We had incomes, but no training.
 My parents, with all respect and acknowledgements, thought that money habits are a function of personality, and they expected us to “sink or swim” with our money.

 Some people learn to swim that way, but it’s a pretty risky way to teach the breaststroke, don’t you think?

 There are many reasons why people behave the way they do with money, especially when they aren’t taught to manage it strategically.
 One HUGE factor relates to goal-setting.

 My goals with money, as a kid, were to use it to be part of the crowd (to wear cool clothes and to go out and have a good time with my friends).
 My sister’s goals were to avoid problems and be considered “the good one with money”.
 Neither of these goals lead to a healthy financial life.